Skip to Main Content

 Director's Letter

-Dr. Adam C. Levine Director of the Center for Human Rights & Humanitarian Studies
+Ieva Jusionyte Director of the Center for Human Rights & Humanitarian Studies

-Welcome to the Center for Human Rights and Humanitarian Studies (CHRHS) at Brown University’s Watson Institute for International and Public Affairs.
-Our mission is to promote a more just, peaceful, and secure world by furthering a deeper understanding of global human rights and humanitarian challenges, and encouraging collaboration between local communities, academics, and practitioners to develop innovative solutions to these challenges.
+Welcome to the Center for Human Rights and Humanitarian Studies (CHRHS) at Brown University’s Watson School for International and Public Affairs.
+Our goal is to understand global challenges to human rights and humanitarianism through a historical and comparative perspective and to promote human rights both at home and abroad.

 Brown University